pooja-ingale27/Detection-of-Hate-Speech-on-Social-Media-using-Machine-Learning/README.md

-# Detection of Hate Speech on Social Media
+# Detection of Hate Speech on Social Media using Machine Learning